 Gain a deeper insight into their consumers attitudes, behaviours and usage with regards to their home-heating service

 Understand the motivations and expectations of consumers when it came to smart-heating controls

 Gather in-the-moment feedback on the user experience of the new smart-heating app amongst their customers

 When our client approached us, we identified a familiar problem.
 Understanding user's experience of on-the-go apps can be difficult.
 Whilst bringing consumers to focus groups, IDI’s and product testings can garner instant feedback, it does not always truly reflect the natural, on-the-go and in the moment usage of the app.

-Indeemo’s Mobile Screen-Recording feature allowed our client to see exactly how customers were using the app, whilst also explaining exactly what they were doing and experiencing as they controlled their home heating with the new app.
-This feedback allowed our client to fully understand this user experience from a large sample of their consumers as they continued the app.
+Indeemo’s Mobile Screen-Recording feature allowed our client to see exactly how customers were using the app, whilst also explaining exactly what they were doing and experiencing as they controlled their home heating with it.
+This feedback allowed our client to fully understand this user experience from a large sample of their consumers as they continued to use the app.

 If you would like to learn more about how design ethnography can help you understand the user experience of an app or mobile-service, please get in touch using the form below.

 Indeemo is used by Experience Designers and User Researchers for diary studies and observational research ranging from understanding how people shop online to recording how business people book taxis at an airport to understanding out of the box experiences to observing how consumers shop for snacks at convenience stores.

 Our Research and Design clients consistently remark on the richness and depth of insights that they can capture using Mobile Ethnography.

 The ability to seamlessly analyse contextual video from multiple respondents on a single dashboard can significantly improve the efficiency at which researchers can analyse and synthesise this behavioural data.